 Pescara, located along the Adriatic coast of Italy, sits in a beautiful spot on the country’s eastern seaboard.
-Many who come to Italy speak glowingly of the beauty of the Amalfi coast, the history of Rome, the culture of Florence and the uniqueness of Venice.
+Many who come to Italy speak glowingly of the beauty of the Amalfi coast, the history of Rome, the culture of Florence, and the uniqueness of Venice.

 Even though Pescara and the many coastal towns surrounding it are not on the tip of many tourists’ tongues when planning their Italian trips, they do have a following.
 The area swells in the summer months, especially in the vacation month of August.

 Being a larger city, Pescara boasts a thriving industrial and business district, which took off as the Marshall Plan was taking full effect in the years after World War II.

-Springing up out of this growth were some of the other neighboring towns like Francavilla, Spoltore, Citta Sant’Angelo and Montesilvano.
-This build up has been so strong, that the area now houses about one third of the population of the entire region of Abruzzo.
+Springing up out of this growth were some of the other neighboring towns like Francavilla, Spoltore, Citta Sant’Angelo, and Montesilvano.
+This build-up has been so strong, that the area now houses about one-third of the population of the entire region of Abruzzo.

-Over the years, the city has reflected many other parts of the country, in that it had been conquered by many peoples, from the Barbarian invasions, Byzantine domination, Lombards and the Normans until it united with Italy as a country in 1861.
-From there it became the province capital in 1927.
+Over the years, the city has reflected many other parts of the country, in that it had been conquered by many peoples, from the Barbarian invasions, Byzantine domination, Lombards, and the Normans until it united with Italy as a country in 1861.
+From there, Pescara became the provincial capital in 1927.

-Where to eat in Pescara
+Where to eat in Pescara, Italy?

 Pescara is full of beautiful restaurants and trattorie serving the freshest seafood made from original recipes of maritime lore.
 There is nothing like sitting down to be enraptured by the wonderfully prepared dishes of the area overlooking some of the most breathtaking scenery in the country.

 Accommodation in Pescara

-Hotel Victoria, with a Terrace Restaurant, in the town centre, near Piazza Salotto: Via Piave 142.
+Hotel Victoria, with a Terrace Restaurant, in the town center, near Piazza Salotto: Via Piave 142.
 Ph. +39 085 374132.
 Email: email@example.com.